-

 Men of the Company – The gentlemen and their servants at Geelong

-Colonial historians, writing in the late nineteenth century, were guided by a standard ideological narrative.
-Most accounts presented Australia as a society of white Europeans under the benevolent rule of the British Empire.
-Free settlers, particularly self-starter men of enterprise, were the primary agents of progress and civilization.
-Aboriginal people were marginalized and had no… Continue reading
+Colonial historians, writing in the late nineteenth century, established a standard ideological narrative.
+For them, Australia was a British society, part of the British Empire, ruled by wise men who understood the world better than the poorly educated masses.
+Free settlers of respectable middle-class backgrounds were the primary agents of progress and civilization.
+Aboriginal people… Continue reading

 -